-During its three years on orbit, Kepler has discovered:
+During its six years on orbit, Kepler has discovered:

 - The first small planet in the habitable zone (Kepler-22b)

-- Two Earth-sized planets in the habitable zones around their stars
+- Three Earth-sized planets in the habitable zones around their stars

 - The smallest exoplanets ever detected (KOI-961.01, KOI-961.02, KOI-961.03)